IDARB: Development

 Development of #IDARB began on January 3, 2014, when game developer Mike Mika of Other Ocean Interactive suggested in a tweet that he wanted to develop a game "entirely with friends" on Twitter or Facebook, which could be "fun or totally awful".
-Mika had always started the games he made with his friends by drawing a box, asking his friends what he should make with it and going from there, so he decided to repeat this, because he had not had the chance to do so in a while.
-However, this time he asked his Twitter followers for help.
-Later that day Mika posted a tweet containing an image of a red box standing among white and gray platforms.
+Mika had always started the games he made with his friends by drawing a box, asking his friends what he should make with it and going from there.
+He decided to repeat this method, but this time he asked his Twitter followers for help.
+Later that day, Mika posted a tweet containing an image of a red box standing among white and gray platforms.
 He asked his followers, "Where to go with this?
 I've started a new project, it draws a red box.
 Thinking platformer. #helpmedev".
-Ideas quickly poured in, such as adding a morality system and making the box a movie renter; Mika initially engaged with these suggestions just for fun.
-The latter idea was adopted the same day; in a new tweet Mika indicated he had added collision and gravity to the game.
+Ideas quickly poured in, such as adding a morality system and making the box a movie renter.
+Mika initially engaged with these suggestions just for fun.
+The latter idea was adopted the same day, and in a new tweet, Mika indicated he had added collision and gravity to the game.
 Mika played with various ideas loosely, including a group of soda cans which navigated around the world with their fizz, sharing his progress on Vine and repeated tweets.
-However, he could not settle on a solid unifying idea or ultimate goal until January 10, when video game designer Brandon Sheffield suggested that Mika add a ball, which players would carry and strive to score in a goal, but that they could also steal from each other.
+However, he could not settle on a solid unifying idea or ultimate goal until January 10, when video game designer Brandon Sheffield suggested that Mika add a ball, which players would carry and attempt to score in a goal, but could also steal from each other.
 Mika responded, "I LOVE THIS IDEA.
 Gonna run with this."
 Development of the game was built around these Twitter suggestions, unified under the hashtag #IDARB, for It Draws a Red Box.